Barriers to qualifying for an earnings-related allowance

 Mandatory waiting period

-‘Mandatory waiting period’ means a period imposed by the TE Office during which you are not entitled to an earnings-related allowance.
-The TE Office can impose a mandatory waiting period in, for example, the following circumstances:
+‘Mandatory waiting period’ means a period imposed by the employment authority during which you are not entitled to an earnings-related allowance.
+The employment authority can impose a mandatory waiting period in, for example, the following circumstances:

 • You have caused the termination of your employment yourself